Luci6n/UCCC2513-Mini-Project-Traffic-Sign-Classification/README.md

 | [Wong Kenji](https://github.com/wkenjii) | 2206455 | Member | wkenji02@1utar.my |

 w[i]_tutorial file or directory are just weekly activites/project for our this course project, can take a look if interested or just ignore it

-<br>w[i]_tutorial directory or file is just file for our weekly activites/exercises, may take a look or just ignore it